 Sustainable construction requires interconnection, efficiency and conservation of resources.
 Holistic approaches to the planning, construction, operation, and eventually the dismantling of buildings and structures are therefore in increasing demand.
 This is where Building Information Modeling (BIM) tools, techniques to utilize renewable resources, and raw material recycling can make a significant contribution.
-These tools and techniques are the main points of interest of the research area ENGINEERING.
+These tools and techniques are the main points of interest of the research field ENGINEERING.

 The design of a high-alpine railway logistics centre represents a significant challenge.
 Especially when the project area is located in one of the world’s most remote regions – the Puna de Atacama, Argentina, at 4,000 m above sea level.
 The “Tren a las Nubes” (Train into the clouds) currently is the only active railway line across the Andes.
 Planned expansion of mining activities along the track will not only increase pressure on the existing railway but will also require infrastructure expansion.
 Based on the targeted use of innovative methods, holistic solutions will be generated – Building Information Modelling (BIM) will play a key role during this process.